DrAShabut/AndroidDev/session-8.md

 Running the testAdd() method

 To run the test add either select the Green play button on the right of the line numbers or select the testAdd method right-click and select Run testAdd().
-If you run into error like TestSuite Empty which I hope you don’t, just click Run -> Edit Configurations and Remove the test configurations under JUnit.
+If you run into an error like TestSuite Empty which I hope you don’t, just click Run -> Edit Configurations and Remove the test configurations under JUnit.

 ![image](uploads/091a905b66c058ed4059986f70f875f8/image.png)
 Dealing with Test Suite Empty error